Disaster Relief Donation Impact

 Discover the organizations making a difference and the generous donors who support them.
 All donations stay in northeast Tennessee.

 100% of donations go to local nonprofits working in disaster relief.
+No administrative fees have been or will be taken from donations to disaster relief efforts.

 Area School Systems

-Carter, Cocke, Greene, Johnson, Unicoi, Washington
+Carter, Cocke, Greene, Johnson, Unicoi, and Washington Counties

-$55,000 Carter County Schools ($10,000), Cocke County Schools ($10,000), Elizabethton City Schools ($5,000), Greene County Family Resource Center ($10,000), Johnson County Schools ($10,000), Unicoi County Schools ($10,000), and Washington County Schools ($10,000).
+$55,000 – Carter County Schools ($10,000), Cocke County Schools ($10,000), Elizabethton City Schools ($5,000), Greene County Family Resource Center ($10,000), Johnson County Schools ($10,000), Unicoi County Schools ($10,000), and Washington County Schools ($10,000).
 Each of these school systems will use the funds through the “Emergency Fund Fit for Success” program, aimed at addressing the disaster-related needs of children and their families.

 4thirTEEN

-Carter, Johnson, Greene, Unicoi, Washington
+Carter, Johnson, Greene, Unicoi, and Washington Counties

-$10,000 The organization is a safe space for teens to discuss mental health needs, while also providing access to meals and collecting and distributing donations to flood victims,
+$10,000 – The organization is a safe space for teens to discuss mental health needs, while also providing access to meals and collecting and distributing donations to flood victims,

 Coalition for Kids

-$10,000 We have shifted from closed childcare sites to disaster relief centers and are providing backpacks filled with basic needs and comfort items for children.
+$10,000 – We have shifted from closed childcare sites to disaster relief centers and are providing backpacks filled with basic needs and comfort items for children.

 Sequoyah Council Scouting America

-Carter, Hawkins, Johnson, Greene, Unicoi, Washington
+Carter, Hawkins, Johnson, Greene, Unicoi, and Washington Counties

-$5,000 Scouts, leaders, and staff sprung into action within hours of the storm, making regular deliveries of supplies to drop centers around the region, preparing meals for aid workers and helping Scouting families who lost their homes.
+$5,000 – Scouts, leaders, and staff sprung into action within hours of the storm, making regular deliveries of supplies to drop centers around the region, preparing meals for aid workers and helping Scouting families who lost their homes.
 Scouts are now assisting with clean up efforts and their camp stands ready to welcome volunteers to the region with housing, meal, and laundry services.

 Holston Habitat for Humanity

-Carter, Unicoi, Washington
+Carter, Unicoi, and Washington Counties

-$75,000 Clean up, home repair and home reconstruction for displaced families, offering stability and a fresh start.
+$75,000 – Clean up, home repair and home reconstruction for displaced families, offering stability and a fresh start.
 Volunteers are trained to help muck out homes, make safety repairs and to create a stable living environment.

-Boys & Girls Club of Elizabethton/Carter
+Boys & Girls Club of Elizabethton/Carter County

 Carter County

-$10,000 Open daily for as long as needed.
+$10,000 – Open daily for as long as needed.
 Helping to prevent learning loss, acting as a remote learning site while schools are closed.
 Providing 3 meals a day for kids and is an open food site for all families in the community.

 Assistance and Resource Ministries (ARM)

-Carter, Johnson, Greene, Unicoi, Washington
+Carter, Johnson, Greene, Unicoi, and Washington Counties

-$50,000 Providing essential food supplies to families affected by the hurricane, ensuring no one goes hungry or without necessities during recovery.
+$50,000 – Providing essential food supplies to families affected by the hurricane, ensuring no one goes hungry or without necessities during recovery.
 They are delivering supplies and food to families when needed.

 Appalachia Service Project

-Carter and Washington
+Carter and Washington Counties

-$100,000 Clean up, home repair and home reconstruction for displaced families, offering stability and a fresh start.
+$100,000 – Clean up, home repair and home reconstruction for displaced families, offering stability and a fresh start.
 Volunteers are trained to help muck out homes, make safety repairs and to create a stable living environment.

 The Salvation Army of Johnson City

-Carter, Cocke, Johnson, Greene, Unicoi, Washington
+Carter, Cocke, Johnson, Greene, Unicoi, and Washington Counties

-$50,000 Incident Management Teams have been established to provide mass feeding.
+$50,000 – Incident Management Teams have been established to provide mass feeding.
 Emotional and spiritual care teams are deployed to the area.
 Long term care is being planned to support the community.

 Eastern Eight Community Development

-Carter, Hawkins, Johnson, Greene, Unicoi, Washington
+Carter, Hawkins, Johnson, Greene, Unicoi, and Washington Counties

 Frontier Health

-Carter, Hawkins, Johnson, Greene, Unicoi, Washington
+Carter, Hawkins, Johnson, Greene, Unicoi, and Washington Counties

-$50,000 Providing mental health counseling and case management to individuals impacted by Hurricane Helene at no charge.
+$50,000 – Providing mental health counseling and case management to individuals impacted by Hurricane Helene at no charge.
 Covers co-pays, high deductibles, or individuals with no insurance and do not qualify for safety net.

 Hometown Service Coalition